Insights into the structure and kinematics of a Milky Way-like galaxy: Introduction

-As per the kinematics of the inner Galaxy, gas in a non-axisymmetric potential such as that of the barred Milky Way follows two different types of closed orbits near the Galactic Centre: $x_{1}$-type that are elongated orbits parallel to the bar major-axis; and $x_{2}$-type orbits, perpendicular to the bar major-axis \citep{binney1991understanding}.
+In terms of kinematics, gas in a non-axisymmetric potential, such as that of a barred galaxy, follows two different types of closed orbits near the Galactic centre: $x_{1}$-type that represents elongated orbits parallel to the bar major-axis and $x_{2}$-type orbits that are perpendicular to the major-axis of the bar \citep{binney1991understanding}.
 These orbits result from the bar dynamics and are dependent on the bulge size and mass \citep[see e.g.][]{bureau1999nature}.
-Indeed, the existence, size and extent of these $x_{2}$ orbits are known to be influenced by the location of the Inner Lindblad Resonance (ILR) \citep[e.g.][]{Contopoulus1989,athan92a}. \cite{Sparke1987} argues that this family of orbits is nearly empty in the absence of gas, but when gas is present, the bar drives it inwards and settles into $x_{2}$ orbits \citep{binney1991understanding}.
-The conventional understanding of bar orbital structures claims that the primary types of bar orbits are quasi-periodic or regular orbits, originating from stable $x_{1}$ and $x_{2}$ orbits \citep[e.g.][]{Contopoulus1980,Athanassoula1983}.
-As previously established, the Milky Way shows a boxy/peanut or X-shaped bulge, and \cite{Abbot2017} examines the orbits primarily responsible for this shape.
-They find that in between $19-23 \%$ of the bar's mass is linked to the X-shape, significantly influenced by various bar orbit families including non-resonant box, `banana', `fish/pretzel', and `brezel' orbits.
-No single family accounts for all observed features, but since \cite{Valluri2016} showed that box orbits are predominant in bars, and highly adaptable due to their unique frequencies, these are proposed as the most significant in shaping the X-bulge.
+Indeed, the existence, size, and extent of $x_{2}$ orbits are known to be influenced by the location of the inner Lindblad resonance (ILR) \citep[e.g.][]{Contopoulus1989,athan92a}. \cite{Sparke1987} argued that this family of orbits is nearly empty in the absence of gas, but when gas is present, the bar drives the gas inwards, and it settles into $x_{2}$ orbits \citep{binney1991understanding}.
+The conventional understanding of bar orbital structures claims that the primary types of bar orbits are quasi-periodic or regular orbits originating from stable $x_{1}$ and $x_{2}$ orbits \citep[e.g.][]{Contopoulus1980,Athanassoula1983}. \cite{Abbot2017} examined the orbits primarily responsible for a boxy/peanut or X-shaped bulge shape (as found in the centre of the MW) and found that between $19-23 \%$ of the bar's mass is linked to the X-shape, which is significantly influenced by various bar orbit families, including non-resonant box, `banana', fish/pretzel', and `brezel' orbits.
+No single family accounts for all observed features, but since \cite{Valluri2016} showed that box orbits are predominant in bars and highly adaptable due to their unique frequencies, these are proposed as the most significant in shaping the X-bulge.